 - Sanitary connections (examples include toilets, sinks, floor drains, showers)

 The PDC's direct the storm or sanitary water from your property to the municipal sewers (typically located within the road allowance).
 Sometimes items that should be connected to your storm PDC are actually connected to the sanitary PDC, which is not recommended or acceptable.
 If you are unsure of your existing connections, it is best to hire a licensed plumber to flush and inspect them via camera.

 Residents can help protect their homes from flooding by:

-- Disconnect downspouts from your storm private drain connection1 (P.D.C) and add extensions to direct the water to a permeable surface, such as lawns and gardens (not driveways and sidewalks), and away from your house.
-Water should not be directed towards, or negatively impact, adjacent properties.
-It is also imperative that the property is graded so as to not direct rainwater back toward the residence, but instead be stored in the permeable surfaces.
+- Disconnecting downspouts from your private storm drain and add extensions to help direct the water to an absorbent surface, such as lawns and gardens (not driveways and sidewalks), and away from your house.
+Water should not be directed towards, or negatively impact adjacent properties.
+It is also important that the property is graded to not direct rainwater back toward the residence.

 - Maintain eavestroughs and downspouts.
 Ensure they are not clogged with leaves and other debris as this can allow water to pour over the sides of the eaves and fall close to your home, possibly running down the foundation, or entering window wells.

 - Ensure your yard catch basin is clear of debris and the property is graded to direct water towards it.